Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 While crowd calendars can be a big help in knowing what to expect, keep in mind that they are predictions at best.
 When designing our calendars, we take a look at events, school calendars, ticket prices, park hours, holidays, and typical monthly patterns.
 But unfortunately, our crowd calendars cannot predict other things such as weather, travel advisories, pandemics, or last-minute openings or closings of shows and attractions.

-Disney World in May Crowd Calendar | Magic in the Planning
+Disney World in May 2027 Crowd Calendar | Magic in the Planning

 Final Verdict: Should You Visit Disney World in May?

-May can be a fantastic time to visit Walt Disney World—but just like most months at Disney, the experience really depends on when you go.
+May can be a fantastic time to visit Walt Disney World, but just like most months at Disney, the experience really depends on when you go.

 Best and Worst Times to Visit Disney World in May:

-• Worst: Memorial Day weekend
+• Busiest: Memorial Day weekend (May 29-31)

 Ready to start planning your visit to Walt Disney World in May?